Futil/foundry-mothership/README.md

 An unofficial implementation of Tuesday Knight's Mothership role playing system.
 Mothership is the property of Tuesday Knight Games, and can be purchased at https://mothershiprpg.com/

 #### Features
-- Full support for 0e and 1e versions of Mothership
+- Full 1e AND 0e system support with conditions, rolltables, and macros for each
 - Character sheets styled to resemble the official printout sheets
 - Comprehensive automation for all checks, saves, attacks, wounds, and conditions
 - Intuitive hotbar macros for key tasks that guide you through step-by-step